adenviney/discord-embed-sharex/README.md

 Exit out of the menu and select "After upload tasks", then deselect everything and select "Copy URL to clipboard".<br><br>
 Then do the same for "After capture tasks", but select "Upload image to host", instead.<br><br>
-Then, in destinations, change your image, file & text uploader to your custom uploader.<br><br>
+Then, in destinations, change your image, file & text uploader to your custom uploader.
 <br><br><br>
 ![final](https://vexon.ml/uploads/lr3khsc56y1fc84x/lr3khsc56y1fc84x.png)
 <br><br>